vimlucid/twors/README.md

 ## &#x26A1; Quick start

-The `playground` crate in this repo contains basic code for a moving rectangle and some input handling.
+The `examples/playground` crate in this repo contains basic code for a moving rectangle and some input handling - there are two ways to run it:

-- Take a look at the [playground lib.rs](./examples/playground/src/lib.rs) for a sneak peek!

-- Experiment by modifying `experiments/playground` and running the code:
+- Experiment by modifying `examples/playground` and running the code:
   ```bash
   cargo install cargo-make # only necessary once